Skip to Content

 #define model 1080

-// Create variable to store the distance:
+// Variable to store the distance

 int distance_cm;